Baystation12/Baystation12-Lore/Species/Vox.md

 Half-Minds are the product of the unfortunate circumstance of an Apex forgetting to put a stack into a Vox.
 This happens rarely, though is more frequent during large 'batches' of Vox, but it does happen.
 These Vox are typically paranoid and reclusive, a product of having to hide the truth from other Vox in fear of getting killed.

 While they are typically of clearer minds than Pariahs, their bodies do start to stink and decay as they grow older.
 Most do not survive to their 10th year, due to being found out.
 Those that do usually flee the Arkship and all Vox settlements to do so.

+*Vox Pariah Living conditions*

+Due to the stench produced by the rotting brains of Pariahs, they're mostly shunned by all moderate standards of living within Nyx, or their relative system.
+In the case of Nyx, NanoTrasen has provided several workers with accommodations, though poor ones at best.
+Their "rooms" are generally only five square meters, with a bed not that different from a prison bed.

+Personnel other than Pariahs are seldom seen in these areas, due to the smell.
+Synthetics are sent to provide maintenance and cleaning, though most of the Pariahs living in NanoTrasen housing tend to take care of their home, or risk eviction.
+Most dwellings are equipped with nutrient paste dispensers, meaning that Pariahs are still fed, but the cost is kept to a minimum.

+Outside of NanoTrasen, the treatment of a Pariahs is up to the individual's organization, owner, or employer, and their own ability to barter and negotiate salary, as well as the willingness of people to allow a Pariah to stay within their building.
+Some Pariahs are able to buy small rooms, though for exorbitant prices due to the majority of people believing that the Pariah is dumb, rather than brain damaged.

+*Pariah Employment Situations*

+Most Pariahs employed by Nanotrasen are done so because the Pariah is able to operate without the need for any form of E.V.A. gear, and their willingness to do maximum effort for minimum wage, with the main reason being their low wage.
+Though they’re rare as it is, it’s believed they’re considered more of an asset, than a living creature, nonetheless, they’re still paid for their work and are treated modestly, for what one could consider modest for a Pariah.